KeithLao/year3_second/README.md

 Top-level folders (example):

-- `2_dsb_router/` — Verilog/SystemVerilog modules for the DSB router implementation.
+- `2_dsb_router/` — Verilog modules for the DSB router implementation.
-- `2_dsb_mesh/`   — Verilog/SystemVerilog modules for the 2x2 2D mesh implementation.
+- `2_dsb_mesh/`   — Verilog modules for the 2x2 2D mesh implementation.
 - `0_DATA/`, `0_MESH_DATA/` — Using C++ to generate data use in 2_dsb_router and 2_dsb_mesh